markround/nkp-cluster-cleaner/docs/nkp.md

 ### NKP 2.16 or later

-The application is available as a OCI catalog-application bundle, introduced in NKP v2.16.
+The application is available as an OCI catalog-application bundle, introduced in NKP v2.16.
 If you are running 2.16 or later you can run:

 ```bash
 nkp create catalog-application nkp-cluster-cleaner \